TCDG/Scammer-ToolBox/README.md

 Note: This also works on linux with wine but there are some issues.
 Other than that it is usable.

+Older versions may crash on start if there is a internet connection.
+This is due to it not being able to connect to the update server (Update server offline)

 <a href="https://github.com/TCDG/Scammer-ToolBox/raw/master/Scammer%20Toolbox%20%20v1.2.0.exe">
   <img src="http://i.imgur.com/qoGP19r.png" alt="Scammer Toolbox">
 </a>